TheLegendaryDragon2004/Js-notes/notes/season-1/lecture-19 map, filter, sort, reduce.md

-# Episode 19 : map, filter & reduce
+# Episode 19 : map, filter,sort & reduce

 > map, filter & reducer are Higher Order Functions. can only be applied on arrays sort too